nicole-numfocus/pandas-czi/proposal.md

 ## Native String Data Type

-Currently, Pandas stores text data in an `object`-dtype NumPy array.
+Currently, Pandas stores text data in an `object`-dtype NumPy array where each element is a Python `str`.
 The current implementation has two primary drawbacks:

-1. `object`-dtype is not specific to strings: any Python object can be stored in an `object`-dtype array, not just strings, leading to confusion and bugs when doing dtype-specific operations.
+1. `object`-dtype is not specific to strings.
+Any Python object can be stored in an `object`-dtype array, including a mixture of strings and other types, leading to confusion and bugs when doing dtype-specific operations.
-2. Storing an array of Python strings as an `object`-dtype array is not memory efficient.
+2. Storing an array of Python strings is not memory efficient.
 The NumPy memory model isn't well-suited to variable-width text data.

 To solve the first issue we'll implement a new extension type, `StringArray`, specific to text data.
 With `StringArray` users can write clearer and more